zer0cache/matic-docs/docs/edge/faq/Gas.md

 ## How to set the gas(native) token total supply?

-You can set a premined balance to accounts (addreses) by using the `--premine flag`.
+You can set a premined balance to the accounts (addresses) by using the `--premine flag`.
 Please note that this is a configuration from the genesis file, and it cannot be changed later.

 Example on how to use the `--premine flag`: